0100101001010000/PyTechnicalIndicators/README.md

 __Parameters:__

--_prices:_ list of floats or ints with oldest values at position 0 and newest value in position n
+- _prices:_ list of floats or ints with oldest values at position 0 and newest value in position n

 __Example:__
 ```python